markolainovic-tomtom/jira-stats-visualizer/README.md

 # JIRA Stats Visualizer

-Calculate stats from JIRA issues and visualize them.
+Calculate stats from JIRA issues for a particular team and visualize them.

 Current features: